A Quest in Search of Rare & Threatened Wildlife in the World's Oldest Rain Forests

 Days 8 & 9: Kinabatangan Wildlife Sanctuary

-We stay at a remote jungle lodge along the riverbank that's wholly inacccessible
+Our remote jungle lodge along the riverbank is inacccessible

 by road, offering exceptional privacy and solitude.
 Take guided nature walks in the surrounding rain forest

 and cruise up the Kinabatangan River by day and at dusk to view and hear nocturnal creatures such as crocodiles and night birds.
-There are no villages around for miles, and the only human presence we encounter is a handful of local shrimp fishermen on the river, whose catch often provides a fresh dinner at the lodge.
+There are no villages around for miles, and the only human presence is a few local shrimp fishermen on the river, whose catch often provides a fresh dinner at the lodge.

-The Danum Valley, one of the planet's most complex ecosystems, contains an astoundingly diverse array of flora and fauna and is home to a host of wildlife including clouded leopard, orangutan and proboscis
+other human activities had not disturbed the habitat.
+Danum Valley is one of the planet's most complex ecosystems, containing an astoundingly diverse array of flora and fauna, including clouded leopard, orangutan and proboscis

 Day 13: Danum Valley / Lahad Datu / Kota Kinabalu